Donders-Institute/bidscoin/docs/tutorial.rst

    $ module add bidscoin                # Load the DCCN bidscoin module with the PATH settings and Anaconda environment
    $ source activate /opt/bidscoin      # Activate the Python virtual environment with the BIDScoin Python packages

 Now you should be able to execute BIDScoin commands.
-Test this by running ``bidscoin`` to get a general overview.
+Test this by running ``bidscoin`` to get a general workflow overview.
 Can you generate a list of all BIDScoin tools?
 What about the plugins?

 2. Data preparation
 ~~~~~~~~~~~~~~~~~~~